-The world has sufficient fossil fuels to meet its energy needs for some years yet, but we don’t have the time to wait for fossil energy sources to become exhausted.
+The world has sufficient fossil fuels to meet its energy needs for some years yet, but we don’t have the time to wait until we have used them all up.

-In this blog you can read more about biofuel subsidy schemes, whether we have sufficient biomass to manufacture biofuels sustainably, where we identify the greatest need, problems linked to availability and finally, about Norwegian, European and global biofuel plans.
+In this blog, you can find everything you need to know about biofuel subsidy schemes, whether we have sufficient biomass to produce biofuels sustainably, where the greatest need for biofuels is, problems with availability, and global biofuel plans.

 Dependence on subsidies

-The production of advanced, or so-called second generation, biofuels is even more dependent on effective subsidy systems because manufacturing technologies are as yet unavailable.
-Second generation biofuels are produced from raw materials that do not compete with food production, such as residues and waste products from the foodstuffs, agriculture and forestry sectors.
+The production of advanced, or “second-generation”, biofuels is even more dependent on effective subsidy systems, as the technologies have not yet become commercialised.
+These fuels are produced from raw ingredients that do not compete with food production, such as leftovers and waste from the food industry, agriculture or forestry.

-In order for advanced biofuels to enter the market, subsidy systems must be stable, and be in place for long enough to enable acceptable levels of large-scale and profitable production, as well as the production of profitable side streams.
-Examples of side streams include chemicals or other by-products that can be sold at a premium.
+In order to develop advanced biofuels, the subsidy systems must be stable and in place long enough to enable acceptable levels of large-scale and profitable production, as well as the production of profitable side streams, such as chemicals or other by-products that can be sold at a premium.

 Do we have enough biomass to manufacture biofuels?

-Many people forget that bioenergy represents the greatest of all forms of renewable energy.
-In fact, it is as large as all other forms of renewable energy put together.
-For this reason, bioenergy is important, and will play a key role in the future energy mix.
+Many people forget that bioenergy is the leading form of renewable energy.
+In fact, it is responsible for as much energy as all the other forms of renewable energy put together.
+This is proof of the importance of bioenergy, which will play a key role in the future energy mix.

-Biomass is used for many things, but today, half is used to generate heat and for cooking.
-There are many people who currently use and who want to use biomass in building and construction and in the manufacture of furniture, chemicals, paper and fibre.
+Biomass is used for many things, but currently around half is used for generating heat and cooking.
+In addition, many people use and want to use biomass in construction as well as manufacturing furniture, chemicals, paper and fibres.

-It appears that the world can produce sufficient biomass, but we must make sure that all production is sustainable.
-Advanced biofuels derived from forestry, agricultural and industrial residues and waste fractions can be produced in large volumes.
-However, the relevant technologies must first be commercialised.
+While the world appears to be able to produce sufficient biomass for our needs, we must make sure that all production is sustainable.
+Advanced biofuels from forestry, agricultural and industrial remains, and waste fractions can be produced in large volumes.
+However, the relevant technologies need to be commercialised first.
 We can also identify new methods for increasing efficiency and preventing half of the carbon from being converted to CO2 and lost during the production process.

-There are some areas in which electrification is a great success, such as the Norwegian initiative to promote electric cars.
+Electrification has been successful in several sectors, such as the Norwegian initiative to promote electric cars.

-- There are also some sectors, such as aviation and marine shipping, in which transport is reliant on fuels that have a high energy density.
-They must make highly efficient use of space on board, and have to get as much energy as possible from every kilo of fuel.
+There are also some sectors, such as aviation and shipping, that are dependent on fuels with a high energy density.
+They must make efficient use of space on board the plane or ship, and therefore have get as much energy as possible from every kilo of fuel.

 Problem: Greatest need – poor availability

-Unfortunately, the fact is that the sectors that require biofuels most are those that are struggling most with availability issues.
-Biofuels are most commonly used in the road transport sector, where they are blended with petrol and diesel.
-Here, we should be aware that it is important to increase production volumes, especially when it comes to advanced biofuels.
+Unfortunately, the sectors that need biofuels the most also struggle the most with availability.
+Biofuels are most commonly used in road transport, where they are mixed with petrol and diesel.
+It should be noted that we need to increase production volumes for this sector, especially when it comes to advanced biofuels.

-In trying to make very inexpensive biofuels compete with fossil fuels, there is a danger that production will become increasingly unsustainable.
+If extremely cheap biofuels are to compete with fossil fuels, there is a danger that production will become increasingly unsustainable.

-More globally-oriented sectors such as aviation and marine transport require global measures to tackle this problem, but these are difficult to put in place.
-Such sectors use much less expensive fuels, and this is especially true of the shipping sector.
-In trying to make very inexpensive biofuels compete with fossil fuels, there is a danger that production will become increasingly unsustainable.
+More global sectors, such as aviation and marine transport, require global measures to tackle this problem, but these are difficult to put in place.
+These sectors also use much cheaper fuels, particularly in shipping.
+If extremely cheap biofuels are to compete with fossil fuels, there is a danger that production will become increasingly unsustainable.